GoogleCloudPlatform/cloud-opensource-java/enforcer-rules/README.md

   </banLinkageErrors>
 ```

-When you do not want the rule to fail, set `level` element to `WARN`:
+If a violation should not fail the build, set `level` element to `WARN`:

 ```xml
   <banLinkageErrors